Sea of Azov: Coastal features and major population centres

 Many rivers flowing into the Sea of Azov form bays, lagoons and limans.
 The sand, silt and shells they bring are deposited in the areas of reduced flow, that is the sides of the bays, forming narrow sandbanks called spits.
 Typical maximum depth in the bays and limans is a few metres.
 Because of shallow waters and abundant rivers, the spits are remarkably long and numerous in the sea – the Arabat Spit stretches over 112 km and is one of the world's longest spits; three other spits, Fedotov Spit, Achuevsk Spit and Obitochna Spit, are longer than 30 km.
 Most spits stretch from north to south and their shape can significantly change over just several years.

 A remarkable feature of the Sea of Azov is the large complex of shallow lagoons called Syvash or "Rotten Sea".
 Their typical depth is only 0.5–1 metres with a maximum of 3 metres.
 They cover an area of 2560 km2 in the northeastern Crimea which is separated from the sea by the Arabatsk Spit.
 North of the spit lies the city of Henichesk (population 22,500) and south of it is the Bay of Arabat.
 Syvash accepts up to 1.5 km3 of Azov water per year.
-Because of the lagoons' wide extent and shallowness, the water rapidly evaporates, resulting in the high salinity of 170 on the practical salinity scale (i.e. 170 psu).
+Because of the lagoons' wide extent and shallowness, the water rapidly evaporates, resulting in the high salinity of 170 on the practical salinity scale.
 For this reason Syvash has long had an important salt-producing industry.

 North of the Arabat Spit is the Molochnyi Liman with the associated Fedotov Spit (45 km long) which are formed by the Molochna River.
 Farther north, between the Fedotov Spit and Obytochna Spit (30 km long), lies Obytochny Bay.
 Further north, between Obytochna Spit and Berdyansk Spit (23 km long), is Berdyansk Bay with two cities, Berdyansk (population 112,000) and Primorsk (population 13,900).
 Further north again lies Belosaraysk Bay with Belosaraysk Spit, formed by the river Kalmius.
 The major city in the area is Mariupol (population 491,600).
 Then, approaching the Taganrog Bay and very close to Taganrog, are the Mius Liman and Krivaya Spit formed by the Mius River.